ihaveamac/custom-install/README.md

 pip install cx-freeze -r requirements-win32.txt
 ```

+Copy `custom-install-finalize.3dsx` to the project root, this will be copied to the build directory and included in the final archive.

 Run `make-standalone.bat`.
 This will run cxfreeze and make a standalone version at `dist\custom-install-standalone.zip`

 ## License/Credits